-As winter draws closer, many of us are paying more attention to our health and are taking steps to boost our immune system.
+During the winter months more people are paying attention to their health and taking steps to boost their immune system.
 But exercising regularly, getting enough sleep and drinking plenty of water can only do so much if your iron levels are low.
 Iron deficiency is the most common nutrient deficiency in the world, and many of us can have low iron stores without even knowing about it.
 If you’ve been feeling tired lately, or get out of breath going up the stairs – despite being physically fit – then it’s possible your iron levels may need a boost.
 But why exactly is iron so important and how can we make sure we get enough in our diet?

 1. What is iron?